hythm7/Pakku/README.md

 <b>Options:</b>

+pretty            → colors
-pretty            → colorfull butterfly nopretty          → no color dont              → do everything but dont do it verbose < level > → verbosity < silent trace debug info warn error fatal >
+nopretty          → no color
+dont              → do everything but dont do it (dry run) verbose < level > → verbosity < silent trace debug info warn error fatal >
-please            → be nice to the butterfly, she will be nice to you (TBD) yolo              → dont stop on pakku exceptions, useful when adding multiple dists and need to continue if one failed
+please            → be nice to the butterfly yolo              → dont stop on pakku exceptions, useful when adding multiple dists and need to continue if one failed
 </pre>